 A transcript is the student's official academic record.
 Official transcripts are issued upon request to the main University Registrar's Office or for pick up at the College of Law Registrar's Office.
-Transcript fee is \$10.00 each.
+The transcript fee is \$10.00 each.
 To order a transcript, students may choose one of the following options:

-- 1. Place a request online at www.getmytranscript.com.
-(There is a \$2.25 convenience fee) - 2.
+- 1. Place a request online at www.parchment.com (a convenience fee may apply). - 2.
 Submit a paper request in person or mail a request to the main University Registrar's Office.